 - Open the Amazon RDS console, and choose Databases from the navigation pane.

 - Choose the DB instance that you want to log queries for.

-- Choose the Configuration view to see the details of the DB instance and to see which parameter group is associated with the instance.
+- Choose the Configuration view to see the details of the DB instance and to see which parameter group is associated with the DB instance.

-- Choose Parameter group from the Instance configuration pane, and choose the parameter group that you want to modify.
+- Choose Parameter group from the Instance configuration pane, and then choose the parameter group that you want to modify.